minorua/Qgis2threejs/docs/source/3DViewer.rst

 Controls
 --------

-Mouse and key controls depend on the control selected in the export settings.
+Mouse and keyboard operation method depends on the control selected in the export settings.
 There is list of mouse buttons and keys in the about box.
 Press ``I`` key to show the box.

 Identifying Features
 --------------------